djplaner/word-to-canvas-module/docs/create.md

 ## Summary: word-2-canvas styles and their purpose

+### Canvas specific styles

+The following Word styles direct `word-2-canvas` to perform Canvas specific actions. e.g. create a new Canvas module with a title matching text in the `Title` style.

 | word-2-canvas style | Purpose |
 | ------------------ | ------- |
 | `Title` <sup>*</sup> | The title of the new [Canvas module](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-are-Modules/ta-p/6) |